 So the industry began a massive marketing blitz, and in a marketing stroke of genius, they somehow managed to get a politician to sponsor a bill in our Nation’s Capital stating that all government sponsored and printed literature could only use the term ‘manufactured home.’

 This is a manufactured home built after June 15, 1976, by Palm Harbour Homes.

-Mobile homes were dead to the industry and the government regulating it but not to the people living in them.
+The term ‘mobile home’ was dead to the industry, and the government regulating it, but not to the people living in them.

-Unfortunately, they were unable to sponsor a bill that forced consumers to stop using the term mobile homes.
-It’s used as much today as it was 40 years ago and it drives the industry mad!
+Because they were unable to sponsor a bill that forced consumers to stop using the term mobile homes, the term is used as much today as it was 40 years ago and it drives the industry mad!

 Related: NO, I will not stop using the term mobile home.
 Get over it!

 This 1959 Spartan Imperial Mansion is a mobile home because it was built before June 15, 1976.

 So is it a Mobile Home or Manufactured Home?

 To put it simply, your home is either a mobile home or a manufactured home.
 It cannot be both.

 A mobile home was built in a factory before June 15, 1976.